 Grid colors make unique graph papers!

-All grids are initially created using the default line palette.
+Initially, all grids are created using the default line palette.

 To pick a different default palette color --